Desmoplastic Small Round Cell Tumors (DSRCT)

 How do desmoplastic small round cell tumors form?

-We know that in DSRCT, chromosomes (the parts of your cells that contain all of your genes) break apart and get put back together in the wrong way.
+We know that in DSRCT, chromosomes (the structures in your cells that contain all of your genes) break apart and get put back together in the wrong way.
 This can cause cells to not function like they should.
 In DSRCT, a gene called EWS wrongly joins with a region called WT1.
 Doctors will look for this change in chromosomes to confirm that your cancer is DSRCT.

 What is the prognosis for someone with desmoplastic small round cell tumors?